ovonpape/esphome_universal-remote/setup.md

 ---

 ## Capturing IR Commands
+### Resources

+Many remote control Pronto codes can be found on remotecentral.com

+### Accessing the logs
 *NOTE: if you decided to use a pin header instead of directly soldering the sensor to the board, you will now have to connect it using jumper wires*
-### Accessing the logs
 After flashing and starting the device, open the ESPHome logs:
 #### ESPHome CLI
 - open a terminal in the esphome folder